Biochemistry and Organic Chemistry

 The Structure of Organic Molecules

-Organic molecules are composed of carbon atoms that are bonded to each other and to other atoms, such as hydrogen, oxygen, nitrogen, and sulfur.
-The arrangement of these atoms determines the structure of the organic molecule.
-The structure of an organic molecule can be represented by a structural formula, which shows the arrangement of the atoms in the molecule.
+Organic molecules are composed of carbon atoms bonded to each other and to other atoms, such as hydrogen, oxygen, nitrogen, and sulfur.
+The arrangement of these atoms determines the molecule's structure, which can be represented by a structural formula showing the arrangement of atoms.

 The Reactivity of Organic Molecules

 The reactivity of an organic molecule is determined by its functional groups.
-Functional groups are groups of atoms that are responsible for the chemical reactivity of a molecule.
-There are many different types of functional groups, and each type of functional group has its own unique reactivity.
+Functional groups are groups of atoms responsible for the molecule's chemical reactivity.
+Many different types of functional groups exist, each with unique reactivity.

 The Metabolism of Organic Molecules

-Metabolism is the process by which the body converts food into energy.
-Metabolism involves a series of chemical reactions that break down food into smaller molecules that can be used by the body.
+Metabolism is the process by which living organisms convert food into energy.
+It involves a series of chemical reactions that break down food into smaller molecules usable by the body.
 The metabolism of organic molecules is essential for life.

 Equipment and Techniques

-Biochemists and organic chemists use a variety of equipment and techniques to study organic molecules.
-These techniques include:
+Biochemists and organic chemists use various equipment and techniques to study organic molecules.
+These include:

 - Spectrophotometry